buildshed/maxit/README.md

 Happy chatting !

-Note: Installing on a cloud server (Like Digital Ocean or AWS) or on a cloud absed IDE like Github Codespaces?
+Note: Installing on a cloud server (Like Digital Ocean or AWS) or on a cloud based IDE like Github Codespaces?
 Refer [INSTALL EXTRAS](./install_extras.md)

 ## Maxit v2 (Coming soon)